JeffRMoore/eslint-config-snowflake/README.md

 I'm waiting for someone to write a utility that compares two eslint rulesets.
 Maybe I will write that someday.
 Maybe I won't.
 Maybe you will?

 ## Documentation
 I'm waiting for someone to write a utility that generates documentation from an eslint ruleset.
-Maybe I will write that someday.  maybe I won't.
+Maybe I will write that someday.
+Maybe I won't.
 Maybe you will?

 ## Feedback
 direct feedback to [@Selkirk](https://twitter.com/Selkirk)